0xProject/protocol/docs/advanced/plp.rst

 Implementing a Liquidity Provider
 =================================
-The only requirement is that the provider implements the interface in `ILiquidityProviderSandbox <https://github.com/0xProject/protocol/blob/development/contracts/zero-ex/contracts/src/external/ILiquidityProviderSandbox.sol>`_.
+The only requirement is that the provider implements the interface in `ILiquidityProvider <https://github.com/0xProject/protocol/blob/development/contracts/zero-ex/contracts/src/vendor/ILiquidityProvider.sol>`_.
+Note that ``sellEthForToken`` and ``sellTokenForEth`` do not need to be implemented if the liquidity provider does not trade ETH/WETH.

 .. code-block:: solidity

+    /// @dev Trades `inputToken` for `outputToken`.
+The amount of `inputToken`
-    /// @dev Calls `sellTokenForToken` on the given `provider` contract to
+    ///      to sell must be transferred to the contract prior to calling this
-    ///      trigger a trade.
+    ///      function to trigger the trade.
-    /// @param provider The address of the on-chain liquidity provider.
     /// @param inputToken The token being sold.
     /// @param outputToken The token being bought.
     /// @param recipient The recipient of the bought tokens.
     /// @param minBuyAmount The minimum acceptable amount of `outputToken` to buy.
-    /// @param auxiliaryData Auxiliary data supplied to the `provider` contract. function executeSellTokenForToken(
+    /// @param auxiliaryData Arbitrary auxiliary data supplied to the contract.
-        address provider,
+    /// @return boughtAmount The amount of `outputToken` bought. function sellTokenForToken(
         address inputToken,
         address outputToken,
         address recipient,
         uint256 minBuyAmount,
         bytes calldata auxiliaryData
     )
-        external;
+        external
+        returns (uint256 boughtAmount);

+    /// @dev Trades ETH for token.
+ETH must either be attached to this function
-    /// @dev Calls `sellEthForToken` on the given `provider` contract to
+    ///      call or sent to the contract prior to calling this function to
-    ///      trigger a trade.
+    ///      trigger the trade.
-    /// @param provider The address of the on-chain liquidity provider.
     /// @param outputToken The token being bought.
     /// @param recipient The recipient of the bought tokens.
     /// @param minBuyAmount The minimum acceptable amount of `outputToken` to buy.
-    /// @param auxiliaryData Auxiliary data supplied to the `provider` contract. function executeSellEthForToken(
+    /// @param auxiliaryData Arbitrary auxiliary data supplied to the contract.
-        address provider,
+    /// @return boughtAmount The amount of `outputToken` bought. function sellEthForToken(
         address outputToken,
         address recipient,
         uint256 minBuyAmount,
         bytes calldata auxiliaryData
     )
-        external;
+        external
+        payable
+        returns (uint256 boughtAmount);

-    /// @dev Calls `sellTokenForEth` on the given `provider` contract to
+    /// @dev Trades token for ETH.
+The token must be sent to the contract prior
-    ///      trigger a trade.
+    ///      to calling this function to trigger the trade.
-    /// @param provider The address of the on-chain liquidity provider.
     /// @param inputToken The token being sold.
     /// @param recipient The recipient of the bought tokens.
     /// @param minBuyAmount The minimum acceptable amount of ETH to buy.
-    /// @param auxiliaryData Auxiliary data supplied to the `provider` contract. function executeSellTokenForEth(
+    /// @param auxiliaryData Arbitrary auxiliary data supplied to the contract.
-        address provider,
+    /// @return boughtAmount The amount of ETH bought. function sellTokenForEth(
         address inputToken,
-        address recipient,
+        address payable recipient,
         uint256 minBuyAmount,
         bytes calldata auxiliaryData
     )
-        external;
+        external
+        returns (uint256 boughtAmount);

+    /// @dev Quotes the amount of `outputToken` that would be obtained by
+    ///      selling `sellAmount` of `inputToken`.
+    /// @param inputToken Address of the taker token (what to sell).
+Use
+    ///        the wETH address if selling ETH.
+    /// @param outputToken Address of the maker token (what to buy).
+Use
+    ///        the wETH address if buying ETH.
+    /// @param sellAmount Amount of `inputToken` to sell.
+    /// @return outputTokenAmount Amount of `outputToken` that would be obtained. function getSellQuote(
+        address inputToken,
+        address outputToken,
+        uint256 sellAmount
+    )
+        external
+        view
+        returns (uint256 outputTokenAmount);

 Trading with a Liquidity Provider